Home » Recipe Type » Soups & Stews » Ribollita: A Delicious, Hearty, Vegan Tuscan Soup

 Keep in Touch

 Thanks for visiting Tin and Thyme.
-If you make this ribollita recipe, I’d love to hear about it in the comments below.
-And do please rate it.
+If you make this Italian ribollita soup, I’d love to hear about it in the comments below.
+And do please rate the.
 Have you any top tips?
 Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.

 If you’d like to see some more Italian inspired recipes, follow the link and you’ll find I have quite a lot of them.
 All delicious, of course.